blakerom/reading-notes/301/class-04.md

 This sets the size and amount of rows and lengths.
 The sizes can vary within the rows and columns.

-Set teh gap in between the grids for better visuals.
+Set tHe gap in between the grids for better visuals.

 ```CSS
 .container {